merll/docker-map/docs/guide/containers/maps.rst

 The configuration is set either through a list or tuple of the following:

-* a single string or integer - exposes a port only to a linked container
+* a single string or integer - exposes a port only to a linked container;
-* a pair of string / integer values - publishes the exposed port (1) to the host's port (2) on all interfaces
+* a pair of string / integer values - publishes the exposed port (1) to the host's port (2) on all interfaces;
 * a pair of string / integer values, followed by a string - publishes the exposed port (1) to the host's port (2) on the interface alias name (3), which is substituted with the interface address for that interface defined by the client configuration.